DworkinLab/WingMachine_manual/SomeNotesOnCroppingAndResizingImages.md

 d =  0.00697 mm/px

+## **Important notes for cropped (and resized) images for scale**

+- If you are cropping images for splining (typically for an image taken at 2X), and you crop prior to resizing images (which is easier I gather), then you need to adjust the scale that you will use in the Python script to generate the `.asc` file.
+    - Example you crop a 2X image (4080px X 3072px which is 4.4mm X 3.3mm, or a scale of 0.00108mm/px) to 3580px X 2696px.
+The new width of the image is 3580 px * 0.00108 mm/px = 3.8664 mm.
+Now you resize this image to 632px X 480px.
+The scale for the resized image is now 3.8664 mm/632px = 0.006118 mm/px.

 ## Greyscale VS colour
 - If you are using your images only for splining wings (or measuring wing size).
 They you can use greyscale.
 - If you are using the images only for trichome (cell) counts, then use colour (and maximum camera resolution).